Is Helsinki Worth Visiting?

 I spent the last two days of my summer Scandinavian/Baltic adventure exploring Finland’s capital city: Helsinki.

-Why?
 The most common complaints were Helsinki was “boring” and “expensive” – especially compared to its Baltic neighbors.
 Normally “boring” and “expensive” aren’t adjectives I wanna hear attached to an upcoming destination.
-Part of me even considered extending my stay in Estonia.
+Part of me even considered extending my stay in Estonia, even if such a change would screw up my flights.

 However, as my trip was winding to a close, I longed for relaxation.
 The Baltics were high energy experiences, to say the least.
 Boring suddenly sounded appealing.
 I looked forward to savoring peace and quiet in Finland, and kept my hotel reservation.
 And guess what?
 Helsinki totally delivered.